slangerosuna/photo_software/README.md

 # Joyful Create

 Joyful Create is planned to be an advanced image editing application written in Rust.
 It aims to provide a robust set of features for professional and amateur artists, comparable to industry-standard tools like Photoshop and GIMP.
+The name for the project comes from my lovel partner, Myitta, who requested I credit them for this.

 ## Planned Features